ExpediaGroup/graphql-component/README.md

 This will create an instance object of a component containing the following functions:

+- `name` - options name for the component.
 - `types` - getter that returns an array of typeDefs.
 - `rootTypes` - getter that returns an array of rootTypes.
 - `importedTypes` - getter that returns an array of imported types.